 - more pronounced with anterior lesions near the globe

-- occurs later, as the tumour enlarges
+- occurs later, as a tumor enlarges

 - may be exacerbated by associated hyperostosis

 Optic nerve meningiomas arise from the arachnoid cap cells of the optic nerve sheath, and as such are on the inside of the dura (remember that the arachnoid layer is immediately deep to the inner layer of the dura mater).
-The tumour extends through the overlying dura and typically has a smooth or somewhat lobulated contour.
+The tumor extends through the overlying dura and typically has a smooth or somewhat lobulated contour.
 The optic nerve, which is usually circumferentially encased, gradually atrophies due to compression 1,4.

 The most common type of meningioma histologically is the meningothelial variety 5.